Sohojoe/UdacityDeepRL-Project3/Report.md

 The implementation I chose is based on the TD3 implementation in [Modularized Implementation of Deep RL Algorithms in PyTorch](https://github.com/ShangtongZhang/DeepRL).
 This is a codebase base where functionality such as the replay buffer is well abstracted and the implementation of each algorithm is easy to read.

-I modified this implementation of TD3 to support environments that contain multiple instances of the same environment.
-This can reduce the number back and forths between the environment and python code and can improve wall clock training speeds.
+I modified this implementation of TD3 to support environments that contain multiple agents and self-play.

 I tested my changes on [Marathon Environments](https://arxiv.org/abs/1902.09097) (Booth et al., 2019), which is a suite of continuous control benchmarks that I created using Unity.
 Marathon Environments includes some basic environments simular to Mujoco, such as Hopper, Walker, Ant, and Humanoid, along with some more complex versions which have to learn to navigate a randomize terrain as well as motion matching (simular to DeepMimic) where the agent must match motion captured data.